 The City received a Grant to Update the 2016 Sherwood West Preliminary Concept Plan, in 2021.
 A Community Advisory Committee was appointed to update the plan.
-It is anticipated that public hearings will be held before the acceptance of the plan in 2022
+It is anticipated that public hearings will be held before the Planning Commission and City Council for acceptance of the plan in 2022 typically takes a year